This page is based on LDM-294 Appendix C.

 Withdrawing an RFC¶

-If the RFC cannot be adopted (by consensus, decision of the DM Configuration Control Board, or decision of the Assignee), then you can withdraw the RFC.
+If the RFC cannot be adopted (by consensus, decision of the DM Change Control Board, or decision of the Assignee), then you can withdraw the RFC.
 Click the Withdraw button on the RFC’s JIRA issue page to do this.